waitzShigoto/kc_blog/content/en/2024-07-10-compose-mutliplatform-implement-koin-tutorial.markdown

 ---
 layout: post
-title: "【Compose Multiplatform】Using Dependency Injection with Koin"
+title: 【Compose Multiplatform】Using Dependency Injection with Koin
-date: 2024-07-10 14:12:20 +0800
+date: '2024-07-10 14:12:20 +0800'
 image: cover/compose_multiplatform_koin.png
-tags: [Kotlin, Compose Multiplatform, Koin, Dependency Injection]
+tags:
+  - CMP
+  - Dependency Injection
+  - Koin
+  - Kotlin
 permalink: /compose-multiplatform-koin
-categories: ComposeMultiplatform
+categories: CrossPlatform
+excerpt: >-
-excerpt: "This article provides a detailed guide on how to use Koin for dependency injection in Compose Multiplatform projects, including library imports, DI implementation, and methods to initialize Koin on different platforms."
+  This article provides a detailed guide on how to use Koin for dependency injection in Compose Multiplatform projects, including library imports, DI implementation, and methods to initialize Koin on different platforms.
 ---

 ## Introduction